 A showcase of the best student journalism being produced by members of our network.
 Updated daily, the site acknowledges students’ hard work.
 For advisers, it’s a great place to mine for teachable examples of quality writing.

-In case you’ve been living in a moon crater for the last two decades, here’s a news flash: the internet is revolutionizing journalism.
+Here’s a news flash: the internet is revolutionizing journalism.
 Reporters know it.
 Educators know it.
 So do printers, editors, and the guy who refills news stands.
 You wouldn’t be reading this otherwise, and this website would probably belong to a Norwegian travel agency.

 Mo’ money, no problems.
 Publishing online is much, much cheaper than publishing in print.
 Nay, you say?
 Go ahead, crunch those numbers.
 If SNO’s not significantly less expensive, we’ll eat our hats (and we’ll freeze to death if we do that, so we’re pretty confident here).